Rei-SwitchBot/faq/en-us/Home Climate Panel.md

 2. Unlink the paired thermostat by navigating to the SwitchBot App → Home Climate Panel → Paired Device, then relink it.

+---
+### Troubleshooting When Attempting to Pair the AC Remote Learned with SwitchBot Ceiling Light Pro on SwitchBot Home Climate Panel, a Message Indicates That the Firmware Version Is Outdated, Preventing the Pairing.

+Thank you for reaching out to us.
+We sincerely apologize for any inconvenience this may have caused and appreciate the opportunity to assist you.
+Regarding this issue, could you please check the following points?
+Upon confirmation, if the firmware version of your Ceiling Light Pro is 2.4-1.2 or earlier, pairing an AC remote learned on the Ceiling Light Pro to the Home Climate Panel will prompt a firmware update notification in the app.
+Please check for any available firmware updates by going to SwitchBot app → Ceiling Light Pro → Gear icon → Firmware & Battery.
+If needed, update the firmware to the latest version located near the device.
+*If no firmware is available for the update, our team will schedule the firmware update at a later time.
+Thank you for your patience!